whipper-team/whipper/README.md

 [![Packaging status](https://repology.org/badge/vertical-allrepos/whipper.svg)](https://repology.org/metapackage/whipper)

-User mruszczyk is also providing an unofficial [Copr repository](https://copr.fedorainfracloud.org/coprs/mruszczyk/whipper/) for Fedora / CentOS.

 In case you decide to install whipper using an unofficial repository just keep in mind it is your responsibility to verify that the provided content is safe to use.

 ### Required dependencies